Helmerich Exhibit Hall

 The Helmerich Exhibit Hall provides an exciting educational experience with being jam packed with static aircraft on display, aircraft you can hop into and play with the controls, interactives to learn basic aerospace principles, a tour of the MD-80, and more!

 TASM’s exhibit hall inspires curiosity seekers to explore our universe and discover the wonders of Earth.
-Here is a sneak peak into what we have to offer!
+Here is a sneak peek into what we have to offer!

 Ray Booker Flight Lab